erroronline1/caro/readme.md

 * O.Data_17 Für alle Cookies, die sensible Daten enthalten, MUSS das Secure-Flag gesetzt sein.
     > [Installation](#installation)
 * O.Data_18 Für alle Formularfelder mit sensiblen Eingabedaten MUSS die Autocomplete-Funktion abgeschaltet sein.
     > All inputs are rendered without autocomplete by default.
+Datalists may be provided with former inputs to ensure a consistent documentation.
+Datalists are provided by the backend and relate only fields namewise.
+The browser will not store single and collections of inputs.
 * O.Data_19 Im Browser persistierte Daten SOLLEN für weitere Hosts einer Domain unlesbar sein (d.h.
 Vermeidung von Domain-Cookies).
     > Only a session cookie is created, IndexedDB has same-origin principle by default.